Grilled Swordfish Kabobs

 - Sometimes we serve them with our zesty tzatziki sauce drizzled over them.
 (It’s fantastic!)

-Seafood kabobs are simple when serving.
+Seafood kabobs are simple when served.
+No fuss and fun to eat.
 Your family and friends will enjoy these as much as we do!
 These are delicious every time we make them and will disappear as soon as you put them on the table.

 Serve them warm or at room temperature.
 They are delicious!